samjaninf/OFN-User-Guide---Master/chapter1/producer-faqs-test.md

    **group page**
    on the OFN.
 This is an umbrella profile, which can house the profiles and stores of member producers.
 With a unique URL and landing page, this group site allows for collective marketing and promotions.
 3. Farmer’s market groups who are willing to cooperate and work together can establish a hub.
 This hub has a single shopfront offering the entire product range of participating producers.
 Finding a way to coordinate the logistics of incoming and outgoing products can require some creative thinking, but using the farmer’s market days as a chance to aggregate and pack orders is one simple option.

 %/accordion%

+%accordion%I already sell my products to customers via an online shop, how can I get involved with the OFN?%accordion%

+You can create a profile on the OFN which links to your existing store.
+This will raise the visibility of your farm and allows you to connect with the audience on the OFN.

+Check out our feature list page, which describes the full functionalities of an OFN shopfront.
+Our functions and pricing are competitive, so perhaps you’d consider switching to an OFN store, and being part of the OFN movement.

+**Add embedded shops**

+%/accordion%

+%accordion%We have infrequent and unpredictable surplus stock which we'd like to sell.%accordion%

+Producers with an OFN profile can add products, which hubs can then sell through their OFN shopfronts.
+If you have irregular surplus stock, you can talk to hubs to arrange for them to stock your produce when you have it on hand.

+%/accordion%

+%accordion%We deliver weekly veggie boxes to customers and our orders are currently placed by email.%accordion%

+Yes!
+With an online store, customers can place their order for your veggie box online.
+This makes it easier for the customer, and also for you.
+The reporting functionality of the OFN makes the administration tasks of running a store straightforward, by helping you to track orders, payment and inventory.
+You can easily view reports summarising the total orders, individual orders and the payment status of each order.

+%/accordion%